Esri/squad-leader-android/README.md

 #### What's New in Squad Leader 3.0.0
 * Uses ArcGIS Runtime 10.2.4.
-  * If you built Squad Leader with a previous version of ArcGIS Runtime, you need to follow the step in [Building with Eclipse](#building-with-eclipse) below about copying the MIL-STD-2525C symbol dictionary into your clone.
+  * If you built Squad Leader with a previous version of ArcGIS Runtime, you need to follow the step in [Building with Android Studio](#building-with-android-studio) below about copying the MIL-STD-2525C symbol dictionary into your clone.
 ArcGIS Runtime 10.2.4 will not work with older versions of the symbol dictionary.
 * Requires Android 4.0.1 or higher
 * Viewshed analysis
     * Requires Android 4.1 (Android API level 16) or higher